Satisfactory Academic Progress Policy

 Federal student aid regulations require all educational institutions administering funds to ensure that financial aid recipients are making satisfactory academic progress toward their educational objectives.
 The regulations apply to all students receiving federal, state and institutional financial aid funds.
 Questions regarding this policy should be directed to a financial aid office staff member.
 Satisfactory Academic Progress has been defined as follows:

-- Satisfactory Academic Progress will be monitored at the conclusion of each academic year (May).
+- Satisfactory Academic Progress will be monitored after Spring grades are posted.
 To be making satisfactory academic progress a student must maintain the required cumulative grade point average, attain a 75% completion rate and not exceed the normal completion time.

 - Students failing to maintain satisfactory academic progress will be placed on Financial Aid Suspension.
 Such status will make students ineligible for financial aid until such time as the satisfactory academic progress requirements are met.